amansingh9097/handwrittern-digit-recognition/README.md

 # handwritten digit recognition

-a classifier trained on the famous MNIST dataset consisting of 70,000 images of digits, handwritten by high school students and employees of the US Census Bureau.
+classifiers trained on MNIST 70,000 images dataset as well as Kaggle's 42,000 images dataset.